leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 }
 ```

+### Testing the package

-This completes our whitelist package.
-In order to test it, we can create a new file in the same directory called `whitelist_test.gno`.
+To test the package we just wrote, we can create a new file in the same directory called `whitelist_test.gno`.

 In `whitelist_test.gno`, we are able to do classic Go testing upon the functionality of our package.
 Every function name that starts with `"Test"` will automatically be run as a test case.

 We are using the `testutils` package to provide blockchain-specific test functionality, such as setting an arbitrary caller to a transaction, or generating a new address from a within the test.
+This package is actually found on-chain - in the file system we mentioned earlier.
+The GnoVM resolves the path to the `testutils` package and imports the needed tools from on-chain storage.
+You will see this pattern further down this tutorial as well.

 ```
 package whitelist